CyberSecuriTim/dns-overview/README.md

       the IP addresses for each of those websites.
        - Imagine having to type XXX.XXX.XXX.XXX everytime you wanted to visit your favourite website...(I shiver at the thought).

-    - However, our computers and other networked/networking devices are much comfortable interacting with those arbitrary sequence of numbers known as IP addresses
+    - However, our computers and other networked/networking devices are much more proficient at interacting with those arbitrary sequence of numbers known as IP addresses.
+    - Behind the scenes, this wonderful technology (DNS) bridges the gap and allows both entities (humans and computers) to communicate with each other harmoniously.
+      - It will convert the domain names that you enter into the address bar of your favourite web browser into IP addresses that computers and servers (and the other devices in underlying internet infrastructure understand) so your network traffic can be appropriately routed.
+      - This process also occurs in the reverse (known as a reverse DNS lookup) in which an IP address is converted to a domain name but for the sake of simplicity and focusing on more everyday use we will only focus on the forward DNS lookups (domain names to IP addresses).

 </p>